 The Desmond Tutu Peace Lab was created at Butler in 2018 to address conflicts and injustices that are prevalent in the U.S. and beyond.
 We are an innovative think tank dedicated to undergraduate research, activism, dialogue, and advocacy around peace and social justice issues broadly defined.
 We work to develop and disseminate innovative and strategic approaches to peace education, leadership, policy, practice, and advocacy.
 Through our programs, students grow their capacity for activism and leadership in the areas of peace and justice.

-Nobel Peace Prize awardee Desmond Tutu is a renowned South African Anglican cleric known for his staunch opposition to the policies of apartheid.
-Despite bloody violations committed against the black population in South Africa during Apartheid, Tutu adhered to his nonviolent line.
+The Peace Lab is named after Nobel Peace Prize awardee Desmond Tutu, a renowned South African Anglican cleric known for his staunch opposition to the policies of apartheid.
+Despite bloody violations committed against the Black population in South Africa during Apartheid, Tutu adhered to nonviolence.
 Since, he has emerged as a global voice for peace, reconciliation, and social justice.

 The Peace Lab offers year-long paid internships for students during the fall and spring semesters.

 We provide the space for interdisciplinary visions of peace, social justice storytelling, and talks by scholar activists.

 We convene roundtables and dialogues on cultures of future peace, themed around the arts, media, religion, education, politics, gender, race, law, science, business, and other topics.